proglang/ldgv/README-networking.md

 ### A communication example

+In the README-networking-example-communication.md is an example explaining the communication protocol on a concrete example

 ## Serializing and Sending Messages
 The logical messages are serialized first, then are sent either using a fast protocol which reuses existing connections or a stateless protocol, which was primary used during development as a fallback when the fest protocol wasn't working, yet.

 ### Serialization
-Messages and Responses in LDGVNW are serialized into ASCII-Strings and follow usually the form of the name of the Message, Value, etc. followed by their arguments in brackets.
+Messages and Responses in **LDGVNW** are serialized into ASCII-Strings and follow usually the form of the name of the Message, Value, etc. followed by their arguments in brackets.
 For instance the message **NewValue \<abcd1234> \<2> \<VInt 42>** would be translated to **NNewValue (String:"abcd1234") (Int:2) (VInt (Int:42))**

 ### Stateless Protocol
 The stateless protocol allows to directly send serialized logical messages, by establishing a new connection, sending the serialized message, waiting for a response and disconnecting afterward.
 By always creating new connections it can be assured that every Message gets their correct response, but establishing a new TCP connection every time a message is sent also causes a huge performance penalty.

 ### Fast Protocol
 The fast protocol saves a once created TCP connection and reuses it as long as it stays open.
-Since LDGVNW uses multiple threads to send Messages this can lead to Messages and Responses to be mismatched.
+Since **LDGVNW** uses multiple threads to send Messages this can lead to Messages and Responses to be mismatched.
 To avoid this each Message and Response is wrapped in a ConversationSession.

 - **ConversationMessage \<ConversationID> \<Message>**
 - **ConversationResponse \<ConversationID> \<Response>**
 - **ConversationCloseAll**

-The ConversationID is a random string, selected by the sender of the message and copied by the respondent. **ConversationCloseAll**} is used when one party wants to close all connections to a peer, signaling to their peer that they would need to establish a new connection if they would like to talk to this port again.
+The ConversationID is a random string, selected by the sender of the message and copied by the respondent. **ConversationCloseAll** is used when one party wants to close all connections to a peer, signaling to their peer that they would need to establish a new connection if they would like to talk to this port again.

 ## Compatibility between Internal and External Channels

+Internal channels (channels in the same program, created with **new**) and external channels (channels between two programs, created with **connect** and **accept**) are handled for the most part the same way in **LDGVNW**.
+Every channel has a **NetworkConnection** object, which saves both incoming and outgoing messages, it also has a **ConnectionState** object, which dictates whether a **NetworkConnection** is internal or external.
+Should a internal connection be send to a peer, both the internal connection gets converted into an external connection.
+Should both sides of a external connection end up in the same program, the connection will be converted to an internal connection.